muhashi/realestate.com.au/readme.md

 ##### surroundingSuburbs

 Type: `bool`\
-Default: `true`
+Default: `false`

-Whether to include listings from surrounding suburbs from the selected ones.
+Whether to include listings from surrounding suburbs of the selected ones.

 ##### excludeNoSalePrice